-Lowcountry Urgent Care is led by two highly trained and nationally certified Family Nurse Practitioners, Karen Fawcett and Amy Taylor.
+Lowcountry Urgent Care is led by three highly trained and nationally certified Family Nurse Practitioners, Karen Fawcett, Alisha Orage and Amy Taylor.

 To be licensed as a Nurse Practitioner, a candidate must complete a four-year undergraduate degree as well as a two- to three-year Master’s degree.
 He or she must then pass a national board certification exam to be allowed to practice.
 Continuing education is required to maintain national board certification.

 Karen Fawcett, a board-certified Family Nurse Practitioner, earned her Bachelor of Science degree in biology from Charleston Southern University and her Bachelor of Science in Nursing and Master’s in Nursing degrees from the Medical University of South Carolina.

 She was raised on St. Simons Island, GA, and has been married to Beaufort native Mark Fawcett since 1975.
 They have two sons, Justin and Clay; a daughter in law, Lauren Roper Fawcett; and two grandsons, Sean and Grayson.

 She and Mark are members of Grays Hill Baptist Church and spend two weeks a year in Haiti on a surgical/medical team.